tiared/notes.stuartpb.com/docs/hemingway-style.md

 Okay, so, like, a thing is, I kind of feel trapped in this style.
 Like, if I've got all these commits, and they're messy, and then I've got other commits where I'm trying *not* to be messy?

 Yeah, like, I think *this* was the big thing I was trying to avoid by not having an autocommit script...
-I wanted it to be
+I wanted it to be a thing where I'm always working on having the contents of the directory make sense *eventually*

+Which is a thing I kind of touched on in the-thing-about-weird-twitter, I started talking about how just barfing everything all the time in a mania isn't helpful